hyyan/woo-poly-integration/readme.txt

 6. Control plugin features from its admin page

 == Changelog ==

+= 0.24 =
+* Fixed products are duplicated when shop page is set as front page

 = 0.23 =
 * Added support for Woocommerce search widget @see [Duplicated search result](https://wordpress.org/support/topic/duplicated-search-result)